mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 the audience and judges during your demo.
 It's also easily integrated within a few minutes, which is key at time constrained events like hackathons.

-Upcoming talk at `CodeDay DC <http://dc.codeday.org/>`_ on February 15 in the Dupont neighborhood of Washington, D.C.
+Postponed due to inclement weather in D.C. on February 15.
+Talk was to be presented at `CodeDay DC <http://dc.codeday.org/>`_ in the Dupont neighborhood of Washington, D.C.

 ----